Titans Grip

 Numbers need context.
 A low punch count may be smart if you were drawing counters.
 A repeated jab-cross may be fine if it kept landing.
 A backward exit may be tactical if you were resetting a taller opponent.
 The metric starts the conversation; it does not finish it.

-4. Convert the finding into one drill
+How do you turn the finding into one drill?

 If the finding is rear-hand drop, the drill is not "keep your hand up."
 It is jab-cross, catch, pivot, repeat.
 If the finding is no body work, the drill is double jab upstairs, cross to body, exit left.
 If the finding is stance narrowing, use rope-line footwork rounds with a width constraint.